 All of these features work to provide an environment for the model developer that is easy to learn and easy to use.
 Once the basic concepts are understood, any system or process can be modeled using Micro Saint.
 In addition, users can build models at any level of complexity.
-Some applications may require a very low-level, detailed definition while for others, a high-level definition is sufficient.
+Some applications may require a very lowlevel, detailed definition while for others, a high-level definition is sufficient.

-4 AUTOMATIC OPTIMIZATION WITH MICRO SAINT
+4 OPTIMIZATION

 Version 2.0 includes OptQuest, a model optimization function.
 OptQuest allows users to automatically search for optimal solutions to complex systems.
 The concept of optimizing solutions is very simple and very useful.
-Most systems being studied with simulation have constrained resources.
+Most simulation models have constrained resources controlled by the user that affect system performance.
 These resources represent design variables that are critical to decision makers.
-Typical questions related to resources are:
+Typical questions related to resources are: How many machines of each kind should we have in our shop in order to maximize the throughput without exceeding our budget?

-- How many machines of each kind should we have in our shop in order to maximize the throughput without exceeding our budget? - How many tellers and supervisors should we employ in our bank in order to maximize their utilization while also minimizing expected waiting time for the customer? - What delivery frequency and batch size should we use in our just-in-time system in order to minimize inventory and production costs?
+How many tellers and supervisors should we employ in our bank in order to maximize their utilization while also minimizing expected waiting time for the customer?

+What delivery frequency and batch size should we use in our just-in-time system in order to minimize inventory and production costs?